 From the 1940s up until the mid-1990s, asbestos was a common fixture in the Australian building industry.
 This is due to its durability, insulating properties and fireproof nature.

-Any houses in Australia built pre 1995 likely contain asbestos material.
+Any houses in Australia built before 1995 are likely to contain asbestos material.

 The Dangers of Asbestos

 Asbestos is safe if it is undamaged and undisturbed.